datasphere/datasphere/README.md

 # DataSphere

+We believe that producing and manipulating representations of your thoughts brings clarity of thought, and that clarity of thought helps learning, teaching, communicating, deciding and being happy.

-An ecosystem to help visualise and interact with data in sophisticated ways more rapidly and in a more robust and interoperable manner.
+Datasphere is a software ecosystem to help visualise and interact with data in sophisticated and immediate ways.

  - Data Document Editor - for organising and managing data.
  - DataMarkDown - A Markdown for Data, a DSL for describing data and data interaction.